sumira/human-intrusion-detection/README.md

 ## Features
 - Captures an image using the ESP32-CAM module.
 - Sends the captured image to Gemini API for analysis.
-- Receives a response from the API, which answers whether the image contains an human.
+- Receives a response from the API, which answers whether the image contains a human.
 - Controls a GPIO pin (for example, turning on a relay or other connected device) based on the API's response.

 ## Components
 - **ESP32-CAM**: Camera module used for image capture.
 - **WiFi**: Connects the ESP32-CAM to the internet for API communication.
-- **Gemini API**: Used for processing the image and detecting if an human is present.
+- **Gemini API**: Used for processing the image and detecting if a human is present.
 - **GPIO**: The output (like an LED or relay) is controlled based on the analysis result.

 ## Requirements